 On occasion we are blessed by witnessing truly amazing and rare leadership.
-That happened for me this past week when I stumbled upon an interview with Bill Belichick on CNBC about leadership.
-He is an unapologetic leader.
-One that despite his gruff appearance is empathetic, thoughtful and decisive.
-During the course of the two-hour interview (which is consolidated to 15 glorious minutes here) Bill, in his direct and non-flowery way, hits upon the issues of leadership crisply and clearly, and distills them into five basic principles.
+That happened for me this past week when I stumbled upon an interview on CNBC with Bill Belichick, who is an unapologetic leader and, despite his gruff appearance, is empathetic, thoughtful and decisive.
+During the course of the two-hour interview (which is consolidated to 15 glorious minutes here) Bill, in his direct and non-flowery way, hits upon the issues of leadership crisply and clearly, and distills them into five basic principles of leadership.

-- Leadership means building a team that’s exhaustively prepared but able to adjust in an instant.
+- Building a team that’s exhaustively prepared but able to adjust in an instant.

 In Bill’s view this means that he regularly engages his team in true team-building exercises.
 Not all organizations can have their teams train with Navy Seals as a team-building event, but we can creatively access the same principles of camaraderie that band your team together in times of trial or challenge.

-- Leadership means having the discipline to deploy your “dependables.”
+- Having the discipline to deploy your “dependables.”

 What many people enjoy about the New England Patriots is the same thing they enjoy with the San Antonio Spurs — a team that is focused on execution and not flash.
 That doesn’t mean we shouldn’t employ a team of superstars, rather that solid and consistent performance always includes a team filled with dependables who we can truly count on at all times.

 Leadership is lonely and tough.
 Far too many leaders try to be everyone’s friend and fail because they try to please everyone.
 Leadership is about sensing and articulating vision and direction despite how you feel others might view you.
-Sometimes leadership requires standing alone.
+Sometimes, it requires that we stand alone.

-- Leadership means caring about everything going on in the lives of your people.
+- Caring about everything going on in the lives of your people.

 Empathy, or an understanding of another person, draws people closer and builds connection and relationships.
 We have all experienced being around people that make us feel like we’re the only ones in the room at that moment.
 Typically that’s because the other person is clearly focused on us and our experience with work as well as what’s happening outside of work.
 They’re completely with us in the moment.
 That is real caring and real leadership.